Southern Company Highlights

 Southern Company operating subsidiaries are evaluating opportunities to convert existing fossil units to biomass over the next decade.
 Decisions on individual projects will depend on costs, regulatory/legislative requirements, biomass fuel availability and other site-specific factors.

-Southern Company subsidiary Southern Power currently owns 585 MW of solar generating capacity at 12 facilities operating or under construction in California, Georgia, Nevada, New Mexico and North Carolina.
+Southern Company subsidiary Southern Power currently owns more than 810 MW of solar generating capacity at 16 facilities operating or under construction in California, Georgia, Nevada, New Mexico and North Carolina.

-Southern Company is partnering with Turner Renewable Energy on the following solar, photovoltaic (PV) power plants: 30-MW Spectrum Solar Facility in Clark County, Nevada; 30-MW Cimarron Solar Facility in Cimarron, New Mexico; 139-MW Campo Verde Solar Facility in Imperial County, California; 2.5-MW Granville Solar Facility in Granville County, North Carolina; 20-MW Apex Solar Facility in North Las Vegas, Nevada; 50-MW Macho Springs Solar Facility in Luna County, New Mexico, 20-MW Adobe Solar Facility in Kern County, California.
+Southern Company is partnering with Turner Renewable Energy on the following solar photovoltaic (PV) power plants: Spectrum Solar Facility in Clark County, Nevada; Cimarron Solar Facility in Cimarron, New Mexico; Campo Verde Solar Facility in Imperial County, California; Granville Solar Facility in Granville County, North Carolina; Apex Solar Facility in North Las Vegas, Nevada; Macho Springs Solar Facility in Luna County, New Mexico, Adobe Solar Facility in Kern County, California.

-Through a partnership arrangement, Southern Power and First Solar own the 150-MW Solar Gen 2 Solar Facility and the 32-MW Lost Hills-Blackwell Solar Facility.
+Through partnership arrangements, Southern Power and First Solar own the Solar Gen 2 Solar Facility, Lost Hills-Blackwell Solar Facility and North Star Solar Facility.

 Southern Company is conducting research at several plants into co-firing coal with wood chips, wood pellets, sawdust, urban wood waste, peanut hulls, switchgrass and other biomass to determine the costs and impacts of the process.